How to Turn Your Mountain Bike: Mastering the Art of Cornering on the Trails

 The second step is to brake before entering the corner and release the brakes when going through the turn.
 It is essential to find the right balance and not brake too hard, which could cause loss of control and traction.
 As you exit the corner, you can pedal to gain speed and momentum.
 With practice, you will begin to feel the flow of the trail and anticipate turns more easily, allowing you to ride with confidence and control.

-Read Also: How to Change a Flat Tire on a Mountain Bike: A Step-by-Step Guide
+Read Also: How to Clean and Maintain Your Mountain Bike: A Comprehensive Guide

 Essential Techniques for Taking Tight Turns